tc39/proposal-temporal/docs/calendar.md

 Any object with the required methods will return the correct output from any Temporal property or method.
 However, most other code will assume that custom calendars act like built-in `Temporal.Calendar` objects.
 To interoperate with libraries or other code that you didn't write, then you should implement the `fields()`, `mergeFields()`, `toString()`, and `toJSON()` methods as well.
-Your object must not have a `calendar` property, so that it can be distinguished in `Temporal.Calendar.from()` from other Temporal objects that have a calendar.

 The identifier of a custom calendar must consist of one or more components of between 3 and 8 ASCII alphanumeric characters each, separated by dashes, as described in [Unicode Technical Standard 35](https://unicode.org/reports/tr35/tr35.html#Unicode_locale_identifier).